Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

     }
     ```

-3. Write the code to print "Hello World" by putting this into your ``main`` function:
+3. Write the code to print "Hello COMP423!" by putting this into your ``main`` function:

     ```Go
-    fmt.Println("Hello World!")
+    fmt.Println("Hello COMP423!")
     ```

 ### Building and Running the Program ###